 Why You Should Not Buy A Mirra 2

-On the flip side, if saving money is a priority, the Steelcase Series 1 offers similar ergonomic functionality (minus tilt functions) for just $561.
+As well, many cheaper alternatives exist.
+For example, the Steelcase Series 1 offers similar ergonomic functionality (minus tilt functions) for just $561.

 For detailed specifications, check this Mirra 2 Office Chair Review.